cedric066/eds-calendar-prototype/README.md

 # JSM Scheduler Calendar Prototype

-Prototype implementation of a React calendar for the Jira Service Management app.
+Prototype implementation of a React calendar for the EDS Jira Service Management app.

 ## Running the project